hypertidy/quad/README.md

 WIP

+ncdump to only provide information about the file

+qwad is the raster-based read that uses ncdump tools

+a limitation in angstroms is that it is only suited to ...

 rancid previously made useable versions of NetCDF metadata in tibble form

 angstroms created tools to work with irregular grids in ROMS.